 AUTODESK 3DS MAX

 Bring Houdini Digital Assets into this popular Windows-based 3D modelling and animation package.
-This plug-in is available on github and is being generously developed by Hideki Suzuki.
+This plug-in is under development and will be available in late 2018.

 The Houdini Engine API can be used to create plug-ins for any number of applications.
 If you are interested in creating a plug-in for your favorite app, you can get started right away!